AndreiBoris/toronto-theatre-map/plan.md

 12. Implement sophisticated localStorage system that gets takes the new, editted version first and then adds any bonuses from localStorage to supplement, rather than overriding all server storage.
 Currently it is totally broken.
+13. Get position attribute to be loaded onto mapManager Marker if found using the ajax call.
+14. Find a way to store that so they only need to make those requests during the first time the page is loaded.
+Measure the difference.

 ### TODO